 Database utility network owner

-The concept of data ownership for a utility network is influenced by its service-based architecture.
-There are two owners for a utility network dataset: the database owner and the portal owner.
+When working with a utility network stored in an enterprise geodatabase, there are two owners for a utility network dataset: the database owner and the portal owner.

-The database user that is the data owner for the utility network serves as the database utility network owner.
-This is determined by the database user used in the data source when a utility network is created.
-The utility network must be accessed as the database utility network owner for configuration and publishing tasks.
+The database utility network owner is determined by the database user used in the data source when a utility network is created.
+You must access the utility network as the database utility network owner for configuration and publishing tasks.